Tunnel vision: Eyeglass users

 Eyeglass users experience tunnel vision to varying degrees due to the corrective lens only providing a small area of proper focus, with the rest of the field of view beyond the lenses being unfocused and blurry.
 Where a naturally sighted person only needs to move their eyes to see an object far to the side or far down, the eyeglass wearer may need to move their whole head to point the eyeglasses towards the target object.

 The eyeglass frame also blocks the view of the world with a thin opaque boundary separating the lens area from the rest of the field of view.
 The eyeglass frame is capable of obscuring small objects and details in the peripheral field.

 Mask, goggle, and helmet users

 Activities which require a protective mask, safety goggles, or fully enclosing protective helmet can also result in an experience approximating tunnel vision.
 Underwater diving masks using a single flat transparent lens usually have the lens surface several centimeters from the eyes.
 The lens is typically enclosed with an opaque black rubber sealing shell to keep out water.
 For this type of mask the peripheral field of the diver is extremely limited.
 Generally, the peripheral field of a diving mask is improved if the lenses are as close to the eye as possible, or if the lenses are large, multi-window, or is a curved wrap-around design.

-Protective helmets such as a welding helmet restrict vision to an extremely small slot or hole, with no peripheral perception at all.
-This is done out of necessity so that ultraviolet radiation emitted from the welding arc does not damage the welder's eyes due to reflections off shiny objects in the peripheral field.